 - A footprint/groundsheet to protect your tent from rips and tears.
 If your tent does not come with a footprint/groundsheet, purchase one or cut a tarp to the size of your tent floor.
 If you make your own, be sure it is no larger than your tent or water may collect underneath and seep in.
 I lucked out and found a $5 blue tarp at at hardware store that fit my first tent perfectly.

 - Good ventilation.
 Some tents will have vents near the top of the tent.
 These are helpful to prevent condensation buildup inside or overheating in warm conditions.
 If these vents are not available, be sure to get a tent with 2 doors for increased ventilation.

-- Reflectors on guy lines are nice to have, but not a dealbreaker.
+- Reflectors on guy lines are handy, but not a deal-breaker.
 If you love the tent and the price is right, you could always replace the lines with reflective paracord so someone doesn’t trip over the lines in the night.